Make your own Tower Defense Game with PyGame

 Few games have just one screen, and thus one state.
 Most games have a main menu, a score board, the actual game, and possibly more states that a player interacts with during game play.
 Understanding how to transition your game’s state between these different concepts is critical to writing a game free of spaghetti code.

-You’ll learn about finite-state machines, an important concept in Computer Science, and how it can easily make transform a complex set of confusing requirements into neat and tidy code.
+You’ll learn about finite-state machines, an important concept in Computer Science, and how it can easily transform a complex set of confusing requirements into neat and tidy code.

 Lazy evaluation, Generators and Iterables